adityaparab04/CS_554_Group_Project_Student_Helpdesk/README.md

 [Walkthorugh Video](https://www.youtube.com)

 1. Navigate to the root directory of the project and run `npm install`
+2. Navigate to the ticket_frontend of the project and run `npm install`
+3. Navigate back to the root directory to start the application
-2. `npm run dev` to start the application
+4. `npm run dev` to start the application

 ## Reference